 2.1.1 Subclass Cycadidae

-Cycads are a more exotic and ancient group of plants commonly associated with palm trees.
+Cycads are a more exotic and ancient group of plants commonly associated with types of palm trees.
 There are about 300 species of cycads.
 They grow in the tropical and subtropical areas of the world, often with woody trunks and large evergreen leaves.

 A cycad has a unique tree structure that doesn’t include branches.
 Instead, the leaves grow directly out from the trunk in a bundle.